 Short Film Competition: Religious Freedom is Good for Business

-A new ad by Amazon filmed in the UK sees Christian priest and a Muslim Imam meet for a cup of tea and discover they share a problem.
+Example: A new ad by Amazon Prime filmed in the UK sees Christian priest and a Muslim Imam meet for a cup of tea and discover they share a problem.
 Brian Grim, President of the Religious Freedom & Business Foundation, notes that “such ads indeed show that business is good for interfaith understanding, religious freedom and peace.”
 Grim goes on to say that “business is at the crossroads of culture, commerce and creativity.
 This means businesses have the resources to make the world more peaceful as well as the incentive to do so.” (see RFBF blog).

 The competition begins in March 2017, with the grand prize winner receiving $5000 and a trip to present her work at the 2018 Global Business & Interfaith Peace Awards in Seoul, South Korea, on March 8, the night before the opening of the Winter Paralympics.